joochanshin/sudokuSolver/README.md

 ## Running Tests

+Just a few documentatons of my journey through trials and error

+### Styling

 Setting up the table was not very difficult.
 But it was annoying to center the text vertically and horizontally.

 This is how it looked at first (with temporary template)